-Newer macOS versions require these manual configuration steps to enable UAD software.
-If these steps are not done, UAD devices are not recognized and the UAD Meter displays “Driver Not Installed Correctly” in red text.
+macOS requires manual configuration steps to enable UAD software.
+If these steps are not done, UAD devices are not recognized.

 Check Computer Compatibility